What is a Continuing Education Credit (CEU)?

 Steps to approving a CEU course/class:

-Publicity regarding unique offerings that are fullday workshops, seminars, institutes, or conferences that will receive CEU credits will be forwarded to the Chair of the Department of Library and Information Studies, Graduate School of Education, at the University of Buffalo for information purposes.
-The final approval for all CEU credits will be given by the Executive Director at WNYLRC and the Chair of the Department of Library and Information Studies, Graduate School of Education, at the University of Buffalo.
+Publicity regarding unique offerings that are fullday workshops, seminars, institutes, or conferences that will receive CEU credits will be forwarded to the Chair of the Department of Information Science, Graduate School of Education, at the University of Buffalo for information purposes.
+The final approval for all CEU credits will be given by the Executive Director at WNYLRC and the Chair of the Department of Information Science, Graduate School of Education, at the University of Buffalo.

 Computation for CEU: